Desvenlafaxine (By mouth)

 Treats depression.
 This medicine is a selective serotonin and norepinephrine reuptake inhibitor (SNRI).

 When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to desvenlafaxine or venlafaxine.
-Do not use this medicine if you have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, Parnate®, or linezolid (Zyvox®) within the past 14 days.
+Do not use this medicine together with an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, Parnate®, methylene blue injection, or linezolid (Zyvox®) or if you have used an MAO inhibitor within the past 14 days.
 Do not take an MAO inhibitor for at least 7 days after you stop this medicine.

 How to Use This Medicine: